XcalableMP/manual/en/tutorial-global.rst

     !$xmp end task
     end program main

-In the above example, p[0] prints out "Hello" on the screen (in XMP/C).
+In the above example, in XMP/C, p[0] prints out "Hello" on the screen.
 In XMP/Fortran, p(1) prints out the result．

 The user can use a integer triplet to specify multiple nodes.